Are you itching to pack your bags and explore the great outdoors? You’re in luck.

 Hot Air Ballooning

 If you’d prefer a more leisurely air ride, a hot air balloon excursion might be for you.
 You’ll still get the 360-degree views, but this time at a much slower pace!
-Kennebunk Balloon Rides and Balloons Over New England located near Kennebunkport will carry you 1,500 feet in the air above the gorgeous scenery below.
+There are a number of hot air balloon operators located near Kennebunkport that will carry you 1,500 feet in the air above the gorgeous scenery below.